 - People with disabilities.

-This was largely due to systemic discrimination and exclusionary practices.
+This was primarily due to systemic discrimination and exclusionary practices.

-For example, women were often paid less than men for the same work, people of color were excluded from certain industries and positions, LGBTQIA+ individuals were persecuted and fired from their jobs, and people with disabilities were often overlooked for employment altogether.
+For example, women were often paid less than men for the same work, people of color were excluded from specific industries and positions, LGBTQIA+ individuals were persecuted and fired, and people with disabilities were often overlooked for employment altogether.

 In a nutshell, equity is the principle that everyone should have an opportunity to participate in the benefits of society, regardless of their social and economic backgrounds.
 This includes having access to education, healthcare, housing, and employment opportunities.

-Equality was an incredibly overused word for many years in the diversity, equity, and inclusion (DEI) sphere.
-It’s thrown around a lot in relation to race, gender identity, sexual orientation, and other areas where people may feel they are not treated equally.
+Equality was an incredibly overused word in the diversity, equity, and inclusion (DEI) sphere for many years.
+It’s thrown around a lot concerning race, gender identity, sexual orientation, and other areas where people may feel they are not treated equally.

-The problem with equality is that it assumes everyone starts from the same place and that if everyone is given exactly the same resources, they will all be able to achieve the same outcomes.
-This is not the case in reality, as people’s starting points are often very different.
+The problem with equality is that it assumes everyone starts from the same place and that if everyone is given the same resources, they will all be able to achieve the same outcomes.
+In reality, this is not the case, as people’s starting points are often very different.

-Equity, on the other hand, takes into account people’s individual backgrounds and circumstances, and ensures that everyone has an opportunity to participate in society.
-Workplaces that endorse equity are more likely to be successful, as all employees feel that they are valued and have a voice.
+Equity, on the other hand, considers people’s backgrounds and circumstances and ensures everyone can participate in society.
+Workplaces that endorse equity are more likely to succeed, as all employees feel valued and have a voice.

 After diversity and equity are fostered within a company, you may assume that inclusion would naturally follow.
 However, inclusion is not always an automatic process.

 Inclusion means that individuals feel welcomed and respected in their environment, regardless of their identity or background.
-It also means that everyone has an opportunity to participate in the workplace and contribute to the organization’s success.
+It also means that everyone can participate in the workplace and contribute to the organization’s success.

-48 percent of employees agree that respect is the number one determinant of inclusion in the workplace.
-If employees feel that they are respected — in everything from their dignity and beliefs to their appearance and lifestyle — they are much more likely to feel included.
+Forty-eight percent of employees agree that respect is the number one determinant of inclusion in the workplace.
+Employees who feel respected — from their dignity and beliefs to their appearance and lifestyle – they are much more likely to feel included.

-Inclusion is not a one-time event, but rather a continuous journey that starts with creating an inclusive environment and culture.
-Organizations must work continuously to identify and remove any barriers that prevent employees from feeling included.
+Inclusion is not a one-time event but a continuous journey that starts with creating an inclusive environment and culture.
+Organizations must work continuously to identify and remove barriers preventing employees from feeling included.

-Believe it or not, exclusion can occur in even the most diverse of workplaces.
-When individuals or groups are not given the opportunity to fully participate in the workplace, or when they are treated differently because of their identity or background, exclusion has occurred.
+Believe it or not, exclusion can occur in even the most diverse workplaces.
+Exclusion occurs when individuals or groups are not allowed to participate fully in the workplace or when they are treated differently because of their identity or background.